musa-611-fall-2022/final-project/prd2.md

 2. Zoning Board Chair leading a meeting

 ## Data from OpenDataPhilly and organized in R
+Parcel as the base polygon layer, other attributes spatially joined

 ## Features:
 Map of Fishtown